web-deps/odom/docs/quick-start.md

 Save the file and open it in the browser.
 You should be able to see a list displaying three items.
 Each item has a number and followed by some text prefixed with `@`.

 Let us look at how we made this possible.
-We put the attribute `acom-multiple` on the `li` element in our `markup`.
+We put the attribute `odom-multiple` on the `li` element in our `markup`.
 This indicated that the element was a collection of type `multiple`.
 The value of the attribute was a data selector for the collection `options.utils.data.users`.

 The `ul` element contained only one `li` element.
 This is the template which was used to generate the list items you saw on the page.
 The `li` element had an attribute `title` which was set to `@datum.id`.
 Every item of the collection was referenced by `@datum`.
 The properties of the each item was accessed using the dot notation.
 So, `@datum.id` referred to the `id` of each user.

 The first element of the `li` element was a `span` element which contained another `span` element inside it.
-The inner `span` had an attribute `acom-text` which was set to `@datum.id`.
-The attribute `acom-text` indicated that the element was supposed to be used to insert a text asset.
+The inner `span` had an attribute `odom-text` which was set to `@datum.id`.
+The attribute `odom-text` indicated that the element was supposed to be used to insert a text asset.
 So, the `span` was replaced by the `id`.
 For more information about how to insert text into the DOM, refer to [texts](./api/create-component/utils.md#texts).

 The second child of `li` followed the same pattern.
 The inner `span` was used to insert the `username` of the user.